-In 2022, the named executives had multiple responsibilities for CU Inc., Canadian Utilities, and ATCO, the Company's ultimate parent company.
-The exceptions were Melanie L. Bayley and Jason Sharpe with 100 per cent of their compensation expenses allocated to CU Inc.
+In 2023, the named executives had multiple roles for CU Inc., Canadian Utilities, and/or ATCO, the Company's ultimate parent company, with the exception of Melanie L. Bayley and D. Jason Sharpe with 100 per cent of their compensation expenses allocated to CU Inc.

-Every year, the Company apportions compensation for executives with multiple responsibilities based on each company's contribution to total consolidated revenues, labour expenses and total assets.
+Every year, the Company apportions compensation for executives with multiple roles based on each entity's contribution to total consolidated revenues, labour expenses and total assets.
 This allocation method, which has been approved by the Alberta Utilities Commission, represents an estimate of the amount of time the Company expects the executives will devote to each entity.

-The table below shows how CU Inc., Canadian Utilities and ATCO have shared the compensation expense of executives with multiple responsibilities over the past three years.
+The table below shows how CU Inc., Canadian Utilities and ATCO have shared the compensation expense of executives with multiple roles over the past three years.
 The compensation reported in this Appendix 1, shows the amounts allocated to CU Inc.

 Amount paid and reported by CU Inc. (%) Amount paid by Canadian Utilities (%) Amount paid by ATCO (%) Combined total reported by ATCO (%)

+2023 72.1 16.9 11.0 100

 2022 75.7 13.3 11.0 100

 2021 76.6 12.4 11.0 100

-2020 78.1 11.9 10.0 100